MTV-82: Preservation

 have two operable MTV-82 in their tramway systems.
 Nizhny Novgorod tram & trolley museum has a third operable MTV-82 in its tramcar collection.
 These MTV-82s do not serve as usual tramcars, but can be hired for city excursions (but this is quite a long, formal and bureaucratic procedure in today's Russia).
 A group of tramway enthusiasts from many cities of Russia with guests from Estonia and United States hired Nizhny Novgorod Museum MTV-82 for their meeting in 2004.

-Odessa Transport Authority found unique solutions to existing MTV tramcars in their possession.
+In Ukraine, the Odesa Transport Authority has found unique solutions to existing MTV tramcars in their possession.
 One of them is car #914, which was converted into an open "retro-style" excursion tram.
 Its design was modified to commemorate Pullmans of the early 20th century, along with historical dark-red livery.

-Car #914 can be seen running both along the "excursion routes" and Route 5, the most picturesque tram route in Odessa.
+Car #914 can be seen running both along the "excursion routes" and Route 5, the most picturesque tram route in Odesa.